SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/README.md

 * We need to guide the Synthesizer to select the flovour of cells that is optimum for the implementation of logic circuit
 * More use of faster cells: make bad circuits in terms of Area and Power and also HOLD TIme Violation
-* MOre use of slower cells: make sluggish circuit which may not meet the performance
+* More use of slower cells: make sluggish circuit which may not meet the performance
 * **NOTE:** The guidance offered to the Synthesizer to pick correct set of cells is called as "Constraints"

 **Synthesis(Illustration):**